sabbir-subhan/appium-Python/README.md

 ~~- npm install appium-uiautomator2-driver@latest~~

+(for latest version of WebDriverAgent from Appium go to: https://github.com/appium/WebDriverAgent.git and place it in /usr/local/lib/node_modules/appium/node_modules/appium-xcuitest-driver/)

 - cd /usr/local/lib/node_modules/appium/node_modules/appium-xcuitest-driver/WebDriverAgent
 - mkdir -p Resources/WebDriverAgent.bundle
 - ./Scripts/bootstrap.sh
 - open WebDriverAgent.xcodeproj (in Xcode change the Signing certificates to development) -- set iOS Developer in Build Settings and add unique
 BundleID and choose dev Team (if there are some warnings after build, for example, no config file, try to resolved them - set "no" dor project settings file
-- xcodebuild -project WebDriverAgent.xcodeproj -scheme WebDriverAgentRunner -destination 'id=4b15c4284897fa6f9b4c5205325a9cece997ad35' test  --id is a UDID of the device
+- to test WebDriverAgent on real device use CLI command: xcodebuild -project WebDriverAgent.xcodeproj -scheme WebDriverAgentRunner -destination 'id=4b15c4284897fa6f9b4c5205325a9cece997ad35' test  --id is a UDID of the device

 Last line output after using above command should be; "Listening on USB".
 Then you are all set!